 Shortly after closing the original spot, Ortelio would leave the establishment to open his El Mago de las Fritas in West Miami.

 Benito’s El Rey de las Fritas would flourish and open another location in Hialeah.

 He would pass away in 2005, leaving behind a lasting legacy that many Miamians hold close to their heart.

 The business was left in the more than capable hands of his wife Angelina, son Yamil and daughter Mercy.

-Angelina runs the Calle Ocho location while Mercy and her husband Gino are at the locations in Hialeah and Sweetwater.
+Angelina runs the original Calle Ocho location.
+Mercy and her husband Gino can be found at the locations in Hialeah and Sweetwater.